Tag Archives: packraft skeg

 Using stock TXL mounts sort of works

-Part of me likes to think I’ll be using my nippy TXL the way I use my IK: fair weather open-water transits rarely more than a mile from shore.
-As this might require sustained periods of paddling I figured some thigh straps would help, as they do in my IK.
-It’s not so much for hardcore bracing or even rolling, the way they’re used in white water, but just to lock-out the legs so the core is more responsive and you can get good drive, as with knees pressed up under the deck of a hardshell sea kayak.
+Part of me likes to think I’ll be using my nippy TXL the way I use my IK: fair weather, open-water sea paddles rarely more than a mile from shore.
+As this might require sustained periods of paddling I figured some knee straps would help, as they do in my IKs.
+It’s not so much for hardcore bracing or even rolling, the way they’re used in white water, but just to lock-out the legs so the core is more connected and you get good drive.

 Anfibio sent me their latest 5-point thigh straps which I tried and liked on the Revo (left).
 But to make full use of them would require gluing on up to 8 extra patches (if not ideally the ladder patch; left).

-I decided my old Anfibio 3P straps which I’ve used for years in my IK would be OK for my low-tension, flatwater use, and require adding just one pair of loop straps.
+I decided my old Anfibio 3P straps which I’ve used for years in my IK would be OK for my low-tension, flatwater use.
+They require adding just two pairs of attachment straps.
 I could have got away with the unused flat patch by the seat, but the direction on tension was off centre and would eventually wear, stretch and maybe break.
-These small patches are not really designed for such loads and now my Helaplast has arrived I decided to try it.
+These small patches are not really designed for such loads and now my Helaplast has arrived, I decided to try it.
 An old post on the Anfibio blog explains how to use Helaplast:

 • mark off area on hull